tung/ruggrogue/book/saving-and-loading.md

 If you've been reading up to this point, you might have noticed that something is missing in this explanation: how is serialization and deserialization actually performed?
 If each line of the save file ends with JSON-formatted data, how are data structures converted to and from JSON when saving and loading?

-The reason that serialization and deserialization has been glossed over is because RuggRogue outsources the task to two crates: [serde](https://crates.io/crates/serde) and [serde\_json](https://crates.io/crates/serde_json), that make it almost trivial.
+The reason that all of this has been glossed over is because RuggRogue outsources the task to two crates: [serde](https://crates.io/crates/serde) and [serde\_json](https://crates.io/crates/serde_json), that make it almost trivial.
 RuggRogue first uses Serde to annotate any data structure that needs this treatment using the *derive macros* that provides, like so:

 ```rust,ignore